impr36/ImageWatchDog-Tool/README.md

 # 🐾 ImageWatchDog

 **ImageWatchDog** is a modern, interactive tool for detecting hidden messages in images using classical steganalysis techniques.
-Designed with a beautiful GUI in Python, this application gives analysts, researchers, and students the ability to inspect images for suspicious patterns using techniques like LSB analysis, chi-square testing, noise estimation, and more.
+Designed with a beautiful GUI in Python, this application gives analysts, researchers, and students the ability to inspect images for suspicious patterns using techniques like LSB analysis, chi-square testing, noise estimation, and more...

 ![ImageWatchDog Screenshot](preview.png) <!-- Optional: Add GUI screenshot here -->